This regularly updated feature on popular ski resorts in Slovakia includes tips on where to free ride and snowboard.

 One problem with Slovakia’s big ski resorts is that they generally have not been successful in creating complexes of hotels, bars, ski shops and more in proximity to their slopes; therefore, those services tend to be located further away, according to Onderčanin.
 Some locals solved this problem by offering inexpensive accommodation and services in nearby villages, which are connected to the ski centres by various forms of public transportation, taxis, and so on.

-Furthermore, thermal aquaparks are improving and offering more facilities year by year.
-Wellness centres are also blooming and almost every important hotel has recently modernised its relaxation zones.
-So the only thing we can wish for is plenty of snow to fall, and plenty of friends to join and share the skiing experience.
+Furthermore, thermal aquaparks are improving and offering more facilities each year.
+Wellness centres are also blooming, and almost every major hotel has recently modernised its relaxation areas.
+The only thing you can wish for is that plenty of snow will fall and plenty of friends will join in sharing the skiing experience.

 By Roman Millan and Roman Cuprik

 T2 Štrbské Pleso, www.vt.sk